This showcase highlights the research projects conducted by the 2023 trainees.

 Monday, April 10 & Monday, May 1 | 5:00-6:50 pm | Register

 The Predoctoral Clinical Research Training Program (TL1) provides training for students interested in pursuing a career in clinical and translational research (combined master and doctoral degrees with MD or a nursing degree).
 This program is a collaborative effort of the Johns Hopkins School of Medicine, Johns Hopkins Bloomberg School of Public, the Johns Hopkins School of Nursing, and the Johns Hopkins University Center for BioEngineering Innovation & Design.

-The mission of the Johns Hopkins Predoctoral Clinical Research Training Program (PCTRP) is to:
+The mission of the Predoctoral Clinical Research Training Program (TL1) is to:

 - Offer students a more intensive long-term learning experience that prepares them to be exemplary clinical researchers and teachers of clinical research (combined master and doctoral degrees with MD or nursing degree).